Lande21/RolandeU.github.io/README.md

 - Woke up , I thank GOD, Talked to Roro and MOM on call
 - Pray and had some H2O, i went to aLDI
 - Day 10/27 PP , gotta start noveni for sisy again tomorrow
-- I gotta e-mail the school financial office...Not yet...